 I hope to make some dynamite quilts.
 I hope to spend quality time with my hubby.
 And I plan to write.
 I was a writer – at least, I dreamed of being one – before I even knew what a quilt was.
 It's time to let the writer come out to play.

-Thank you for any part you may have played in my quilting life and in what I consider to have been quite a successful career.
-I won't be going to Paducah or Houston but I will go to the AQSG seminars when convenient as that's where my most cherished friends will be.
+Thank you for any part you may have played in my quilting life and successful career.
 Man, it's been a wild ride!